 Apocrine sweat glands do secrete through certain hair follicles, and are capable of blocking our pores, but this condition is referred to as folliculitis, not acne.

 The best way to ensure you aren’t breaking out after you sweat is to wear workout clothes in fabrics that absorb sweat from the skin.
 Ensure you’re washing your body (and face!) thoroughly post-workout, but avoid scrubbing too hard — that can irritate your skin.
+We would recommend SLMD’s Body Acne System which includes a Salicylic Acid Body Wash and Salicylic Acid Body Spray, which comes in clutch when you’re faced with a time crunch and don’t have time to rinse off!

 Learn the answers to other common acne questions: